A-iPower vs Cat

 Which brand is more reliable, A-iPower or Cat?

-Does A-iPower have a better top model than Cat?
+Does A-iPower offer better value than Cat?